 Gritting her teeth hard enough to make her jaw ache, Dylis forced in a deep breath through her nose and steeled herself for another attack.
 There were still demons in front of her and new enemies at her back; doubling over and reacquainting herself with her breakfast would have to wait, at least ten more seconds.

-A flash of light had her staggering backwards, narrowly avoiding another cut; this time from the bloodstained demon's blades.
+A flash of light had her staggering backward, narrowly avoiding another cut; this time from the bloodstained demon's blades.

 Stumbling, Dylis' knees gave out and she tumbled heedlessly to the ground.
 She barely felt the impact as the bloodied grass rose up to meet her.
 Her back was on fire and her mind was a jumbled mess of rage and panic.
 The world around her was a blurry mess of green, red and brown, each color swimming in and out of the others.